abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 1. In the **Connections** panel, under **AZURE ARC CONTROLLERS**, right-click on the **arcdc-indirect** data controller and select **Manage**.

-   > **Note**: You will see that there is no Azure Arc Resource.
+   > **Note:** You will see that there is no Azure Arc Resource.
 This is because you have not deployed any resources on the Azure Arc data services environment yet.
 You will be deploying the resources in the next exercises.

     ![](./media/indirectmode-4.png "")